PAGSAdmin/PIF-PUF/README.md

 ## Built for xAI & Grok: A Drop-In Narrative Upgrade for X
 PIF/PUF turns Grok into X's clarity engine—triage posts in real-time, surface truths via RSS + ML, and boost engagement without censorship.
 Early Grok access?
-Hook it to our script for instant prototypes. xAI/X teams: Let's integrate (email: paulinea.gonensmith@gmail.com).
+Hook it to our script for instant prototypes. xAI/X teams: Let's integrate.

 [Novelty Statement](./NOVELTY_STATEMENT.md)
 *Pre-read this to understand PIF/PUF's groundbreaking approach before diving in!*